GABETROLL/holbertonschool-higher_level_programming/python-almost_a_circle/README.md

-# 'Models' folder with a 'Rectangle' class and a 'Base' class
+# 'Models' folder with a 'Square', 'Rectangle' and 'Base' class